netdata/netdata/docs/guides/monitor/process.md

 set
 that up if it wasn't autodetected.
 With both process utilization and application-specific metrics, you should have every piece of data needed to discover the root cause of an incident.
-See our [collector setup](https://github.com/netdata/netdata/blob/master/docs/collect/enable-configure.md) doc for details.
+See the [collectors configuration reference](https://github.com/netdata/netdata/blob/master/collectors/REFERENCE.md) documentation for details.

 [Create new dashboards](https://github.com/netdata/netdata/blob/master/docs/visualize/create-dashboards.md) in Netdata Cloud using charts from `apps.plugin`,